Sunrise Yoga Staff, Winston-Salem, NC

 Jessie’s interest in teaching has grown as she has deepened her own practice.
 Yoga has benefited her in ways both expected and unintended.
 This has inspired Jessie to share her experience with others by encouraging them to begin and helping them to enhance their own yoga practice.

 Karen became a student of yoga in 1999, eventually receiving her 330-hour yoga teacher training certificate from Triad Yoga Institute in 2004 and her 500-hour certificate from Triad Yoga’s Vidya program in 2008.
 In January of 2017 she began her 1000-hour certification program to become a certified yoga therapist with East Coast Yoga Therapy.
 Karen’s challenges with her back (scoliosis) have taught her how important good alignment is and how yoga can strengthen the body while reducing pain.
 She is inspired by music and ancient traditions so her flow classes often have playlists geared to the sequence, sprinkled in with the occasional myth, and all classes are interwoven with pranayama, asana, and short meditations to hopefully bring us into balance and add a little peace into our lives.
 Karen is registered with Yoga Alliance at the 500-hour level (RYT500).
+She is also enrolled in East Coast Yoga Therapy Training Program to become a certified yoga therapist.

 Kim came to yoga hoping to improve range of motion after breast cancer treatments.
 She found that yoga brought her so much more than physical flexibility and strength.
 The awareness and peacefulness that she found with yoga encouraged her to deepen her practice.
 Kim completed a 330-hour teacher training program at Triad Yoga Institute and began teaching in 2008.
 She graduated from the Sunrise Yoga Teacher Training program as a 500-hour Certified Yoga Teacher and is now a 500-hour Registered Yoga Teacher (E-RYT500) with Yoga Alliance.
 Kim believes that anybody in any body can benefit from yoga and she enjoys sharing the yoga experience.